yeyeto2788/MicroPythonScripts/MicroScriptConsole/README.md

 This converts your ESP8266 board into a console where you can execute all script on the board.
 It will look all the `.py` files on the filesystem except for the `boot.py`, `main.py` and the `console.py`.

-Everything is based on the `console.py` which is a wrapper for the `ssd1306` module for the display and a `keypad` class for the button so we can navigate on the system and use the buttons to operate the "MicroScriptConsole".
+Everything is based on the `console.py` which is a wrapper for the `ssd1306` module for the display and a `keypad` class for the button so we can navigate on the system and use the buttons to operate the **"MicroScriptConsole"**.

 What we need to do is download all the code from the **`Release`** folder so it will be executed after booting up.